DLTcollab/tangle-accelerator/README.md

 # Tangle-accelerator

-Tangle-accelerator is an intermediate server aim to accelerate interactions with the Tangle.
-It behaves like swarm node which can provide same services as full node and more for most use cases.
+`Tangle-accelerator` is an intermediate server accelerateing interactions with the Tangle.
+It behaves like swarm nodes which can provide expected services as full node for most use cases.

 ## Building